E3SM-Project/Omega/components/omega/doc/design/Reductions.md

 created and the reference arrays above will be distributed across the new decomposition.
 Global sums in each case will be compared to the serial reference value and the full MPI rank case for bit reproducibility.
+Similarly, a test with CPU threading on will test reproducibility under threading.
-  - tests requirement 2.7, 2.8
+  - tests requirement 2.7, 2.8, 2.10

 ### 5.3 Restricted index range